lukasoppermann/html5sortable/README.md

 });
 ```
 ### handle
-Use `handle` option to restrict drag start to the specified element:
+Use the `handle` option to restrict drag start to the specified element:

 ``` javascript
 sortable('.sortable', {